RyanSh3n/reCAPTCHASolver/README.md

 # reCAPTCHASolver
-Here's a link to an article I wrote on this: https://ryansh3n.medium.com/cracking-recaptchas-with-cnns-and-transfer-learning-edc26ab675ec - this contains more high-level knowledge about what CNNs and transfer learning is.

-Here's a link to the video I made where I go more in-depth in the code and explain my though process: https://youtu.be/eSK3fKKZroI

 In this model, I use transfer learning with the VGG16 model to label reCAPTCHA images.
 The training dataset is from https://github.com/deathlyface/recaptcha-dataset.